Jacebob/baja_blast_Discord_Raider/README.md

 # If you need help useing the Raider Read this
-first you need to delete the new verion
+first you need to delete the new verion python and install python 3.7.1 and pip install discord.py and put ur token in the change token part then replace the change me part to what ever you want to spam
 # screen shot to prove its not a virus

 https://github.com/Jacebob/baja_blast_Discord_Raider/assets/161243450/2bc82110-b689-48d7-a95a-c8c7a3a0b2dc